austinjdowney/austinjdowney/README.md

 BugLogger
 Inspire

+### Education
+BS Psychology with emphasis on NeuroScience with Clinical Disorders - Pacific University - Class of 2015 Certificate of Completion - CodeWorks - 2021

 ### About Me
 Feel free to browse the respositories from a beginning developer and the progress I have made to building in-depth full-stack applications with a variety of features.